Edgar Morin: Life and career

-In 1946, he returned to Paris and gave up his military career to pursue his activities with the Communist Party.
+In 1946, Morin returned to Paris and gave up his military career to pursue his activities with the Communist Party.
 In 1948 and 1949, he wrote for the arts and entertainment section of the Patriote Résistant.
 Other literary contributions in this year include the Communist Party leader Maurice Thorez inviting him to write for the weekly Les Lettres Françaises, and Morin connecting the philosopher Martin Heidegger with the journal Fontaine to write a review.
-Due to his critical posture, his relationship with the party gradually deteriorated until he was expelled in 1951 after he published an article in L'Observateur politique, économique et littéraire.
+Due to his critical posture, his relationship with the party gradually deteriorated and he failed to renew his membership in 1950.
+He was formally expelled in 1951 after he published an article in L'Observateur politique, économique et littéraire.
 In the same year, he was admitted to the National Center of Scientific Research (CNRS) with the support of Maurice Merleau-Ponty and Vladimir Jankélévitch.

 In 1955, Morin was one of the four leaders of the Comité contre la guerre d'Algérie (Committee against the Algerian War) and he defended Algerian politician Messali Hadj.
 Unlike Jean-Paul Sartre, André Breton, Guy Debord and his friends Marguerite Duras and Dionys Mascolo, he did not sign the Declaration on the Right to Insubordination in the Algerian War, known as the "Manifesto of 121", published in September 1960 in the journal Vérité-Liberté.
 Believing that the urgent need was to avoid the installation of dictatorships in France and Algeria, he joined Claude Lefort, Maurice Merleau-Ponty and Roland Barthes in instead calling for urgent negotiations.
 In 1954, Morin co-founded and directed the magazine Arguments, which ran until 1962.

-In 1959 his book Autocritique was published.
-The book was a sustained reflection on his adherence to, and subsequent exit from, the Communist Party, focusing on the dangers of ideology and self-deception.

-Edgar Morin at a colloquium in Rio de Janeiro, 1972.